ZC502/yolo-edge-runtime-profiler/README.md

 class-distribution entropy
 ```

+It can also run a **local-first hard-example recorder**: when runtime pressure or confidence uncertainty appears, YERP saves the frame plus a sidecar JSON file with the runtime residuals.

-It does **not** modify YOLO, retrain models, hook neural-network layers, or require ROS 2.
+YERP does **not** modify YOLO, retrain models, hook neural-network layers, require ROS 2, or upload your data.

 ## Why This Exists

-YOLO benchmarking usually reports average speed or average FPS.
+Traditional YOLO benchmarking usually reports average speed or average FPS.
 That is useful, but it can hide tail latency.

 In real deployments, the failure mode is often not: